BlueHephaestus/discord-bot-tools-and-experiments/README.md

 **Arguments:**

-**client**: A discord.py Client Object
+* **client**: A discord.py Client Object
-channel_str: A channel STRING.
+* **channel_str**: A channel STRING.

 Do not confuse with log_channel_obj_messages, as this only works when the channel is a string.

 **Returns:**

 Searches for channels matching the string passed in, and uses the first result if found.

 If found, logs all messages from the channel object.

 Will overwrite existing logs for this channel.

-This is very useful when you don't want to use an object, however you know the name
-    and it's hopefully a unique name.
+This is very useful when you don't want to use an object, however you know the name and it's hopefully a unique name.
 While not as specific as the object, it is easier to use.

 ### log_private_messages(client, private_channel_iterable):

 **Arguments:**

-**client**: A discord.py Client Object
+* **client**: A discord.py Client Object
-private_channel_iterable: An iterable of private messages / channels, where all the channels are either strings or discord.py private channel objects.
+* **private_channel_iterable**: An iterable of private messages / channels, where all the channels are either strings or discord.py private channel objects.
 Can be of any length > 0

 **Returns:**

 Will check the first element in the list and call the appropriate sub-function.

 If string -> log_channel_str_messages()

 If object -> log_channel_obj_messages()

 Will overwrite existing logs for all channels, if they are found, using the usual message format.